citp/privacy-policy-historical/z/ze/zeg/zegist.com.md

 ## Contact Us

-Feel free to contact us at [http://zegist.com/contact](https://zegist.com/contact) regarding any issue and we will respond appropriately as soon as possible.
+Feel free to send us a message [@Zegist](https://web.archive.org/users/zegist) regarding any issue and we will respond appropriately as soon as possible.